People who talk about business ethics tend to split into two camps—the Cynics and the Scolds.

 There is an alternative to both cynicism and scolding—let’s call it “business idealism”.

 What both the Cynic and Scold forget is that, at its core, business is an intensively ethical activity.

 Modern business can seem impossibly complex.
-To take only one example, quite a few times in the past months, we’ve been told that some of the unregulated financial instruments that caused the financial meltdown were so complex, even the companies marketing them didn’t understand them.
+To take only one example, quite a few times over the past while, we’ve been told that some of the unregulated financial instruments that caused the 2008 financial meltdown were so complex, even the companies marketing them didn’t understand them.

 But, hidden inside all the complexities of business, is a simple—almost primal—encounter.
 In that encounter, we find two people trading something.
 Each one is giving something of value to the other, and is getting something of value in return.

 So each makes a choice—to give a portion of what they own, in exchange for a portion they value more.
 This encounter is deeply ethical in its motives, in its actions, and in its results.